 To cite Leo Kanaris’ fine crime thriller Blood and Gold (pp.188–92):

 It was all stage-managed for maximum effect: the light of truth scattering the night of ignorance, the Holy Fathers hovering in the shadows, their faces reflecting the candle’s rays, while Christ gazed down from the heavens.
 Beyond the walls of the church lay the world, unseen, unknown, an immense and incomprehensible universe.

 As we stand/lean/doze in our stalls, the incense, lugubrious chanting and deep singing are intoxicating.
 After an eon the first shafts of sunlight begin to illuminate the scene, the mosaics on the dome beginning to shine down on us.

 The chanting continued.
 Another candle was lit on the far side of the church and a second monk added his voice.
 The effect was dramatic.
 Suddenly there was a dialogue.
 The two melodies alternated, joined, drew apart, curled around each other like the tendrils of a vine (cf. Susan McClary on baroque trio sonatas).
 George was lulled into a state that resembled hallucination, where one sense entered his mind in the guise of another.
 Sound became colour.
 The smoke of incense, burning every day here for centuries, became his own memories.
 Past and present fused in a molten river of darkness and gilded flames.

-For those who have been to Chinese temple rituals, attending an Orthodox ceremony will seem rather familiar—even down to the wooden semantron that calls people to prayer.
+For those who have witnessed Chinese temple rituals, attending an Orthodox ceremony will seem rather familiar—even down to the wooden semantron that calls people to prayer.
 The rhythmic click of the thuribles may even remind us of the sepaye of the ashiq in Xinjiang.
 One might also compare scenes from Holy Week in Sardinia in Bernard Lortat-Jacob’s fine film.

 Such a ritual also gives the motley crew of pilgrims a healthy appetite for a friendly reflective chat at the following meal in the trapeza refectory, over what one might expect to be a wealth of succulent local produce.
 Well, forget it—silence is rigorously imposed among the “diners”, while from a lectern a monk lugubriously intones a passage from the gospels; worse still, the food is both meagre and inexplicably inedible.